As a teacher/researcher, how many times have you cringed on hearing a piece of well-meant, but terrible advice?

 Through the experiments, the class observed that plain bread products, which contain the antifungal agent calcium propionate, seldom allowed fungal growth.
 Similarly, fungal growth was low in foods covered with condiments such as ketchup and mustard, which also contain high levels of preservatives.
 However, animal products like burger patties and chicken nuggets, and moist foods with sauces and glazes supported plentiful fungal growth.
 Overall, the experiments helped students understand that fungal growth depended on the moisture and preservative content of the food.

 The entire exercise not only helped the class evaluate the reliability of online information, it also served as an introductory lesson on fungi.
 Using well-known foods boosted interest in the laboratory experiments, and promoted discussions of nutritional practices.
 The authors report that after the experiment, many students expressed interest in changing their eating habits for a healthier future.

 Lampert and Munro end their publication with thoughts on unlimited opportunities to examine online claims in lab courses.
 “We recommend that high school and college instructors seek out their own online stories and develop ways to test them or seek original information in peer-reviewed scientific literature.
 Such activities can be effective and engaging learning experiences,” they add.

 “Popular myths can be busted through simple hypotheses-driven experiments in colleges and schools.
-Students can be asked to identify and list prevailing online information — fpr example, certain rice brands made of wax or Maggi noodles being coated in wax,” says Urmi Bajpai, an associate professor from the Acharya Narendra Dev college, New Delhi.
-“In testing such claims, students learn to prove/disprove a ‘known fact’ instead of doing cook book-style experiments.
+Students can be asked to identify and list prevailing online information — for example, certain rice brands made of wax or Maggi noodles being coated in wax,” says Urmi Bajpai, an associate professor from the Acharya Narendra Dev college, New Delhi.
+“In testing such claims, students learn to prove/disprove a ‘known fact’ instead of doing cookbook-style experiments.
 They learn to question the credibility of unverified facts and understand the concepts of enquiry-based learning, along with learning experimental skills,” she adds.